pbs-assess/sdmTMB/README.md

 ## Overview

-Analyzing geostatistical data (coordinate-referenced observations) is becoming increasingly common in ecology. sdmTMB implements geostatistical spatial and spatiotemporal GLMMs using TMB for model fitting and R-INLA to set up SPDE (stochastic partial differential equation) matrices.
+Analyzing geostatistical data (coordinate-referenced observations from some underlying spatial process) is becoming increasingly common in ecology. sdmTMB implements geostatistical spatial and spatiotemporal GLMMs using TMB for model fitting and R-INLA to set up SPDE (stochastic partial differential equation) matrices.
 One common application is for species distribution models (SDMs), hence the package name.
-The goal of sdmTMB is to provide a fast, flexible, and user-friendly interface—similar to the popular R package glmmTMB—but with the addition of spatial and spatiotemporal models with an SPDE approach.
-We extend the generalized linear mixed models (GLMMs) familiar to ecologists to include the following optional
+The goal of sdmTMB is to provide a fast, flexible, and user-friendly interface—similar to the popular R package glmmTMB—but with a focus on spatial and spatiotemporal models with an SPDE approach.
+We extend the generalized linear mixed models (GLMMs) familiar to ecologists to include the following optional features:
-features:

 -   spatial random fields
 -   spatiotemporal random fields that may be independent by year or